BlackMIDIDevs/xsynth-clib/README.md

 Implemented:
 - Channel Group
 - Sample Soundfont
+- Realtime module

 Not yet implemented:
-- Realtime module
-- Rendered module
+- Buffered renderer

 ## License
 The XSynth Rust library as well as this C library are both licensed under the LGPL 3.0